 The Difference Between Frameless Showers, Framed Showers, and Semi-Frameless Showers

-There are many choices to make when remodeling your master bathroom, one of which is the type of shower you want to install.
-Before jumping in with both feet, it is important to research your options, including frameless, framed and semi-frameless shower enclosures.
+There are many choices to make when remodeling your primary bathroom, one of which is the type of shower you want to install.
+Before jumping in with both feet, it is important to research your options, including frameless, framed, and semi-frameless shower enclosures.

 On the opposite end of the spectrum is a framed shower enclosure.
 With a fully framed shower, the glass thickness is between three-sixteenths and one-fourth of an inch.
 Because the glass is thinner, it needs more support than just metal brackets and hinges.
-Instead, it is surrounded by metal framing.
-“The metal frame can incorporate the overall design of the bathroom and pair nicely with brushed nickel or polished chrome hardware,” commented Ann.
+Instead, it is surrounded by metal framing which coordinates with the finishes of the other fixtures in the bathroom.

 Perhaps the happy medium is the semi-frameless shower option.
-Semi-frameless shower enclosures (shown at left) tend to have a slightly thicker glass and more noticeable frame, but it largely allows an unobstructed view of the tile and interior of the shower.
+Semi-frameless shower enclosures tend to have slightly thicker glass and a more noticeable frame, but it largely allows an unobstructed view of the tile and interior of the shower.

-“In the end, frameless showers offer the cleanest look,” added Ann.
-“However, semi-frameless is an intermediate option for your bathroom if frameless isn’t right for you.”
+While frameless showers offer the cleanest look, semi-frameless is an intermediate option for your bathroom if frameless isn’t right for you.

-Arrange to meet with Ann to learn about all the variables you should consider for your upcoming master bathroom remodel.
-Or, be on the lookout for our dates of our upcoming bathroom seminars in 2016.
-For more information and inspiration on interior design and home remodeling, follow Normandy on Facebook and Twitter.
+Arrange to meet with a designer to learn about all the variables you should consider for your upcoming primary bathroom remodel.
+For more information and inspiration on interior design and home remodeling, follow Normandy on Facebook and Instagram.